Smarts writes to the syslog facility (usually in /var)

 Issue/Introduction

-Why does Smarts write to the syslog facility (usually in /var)?
+• Why does Smarts write to the syslog facility (usually in /var)?

-What from Smarts gets logged to /var/adm/messages?
+• What messages/logs from Smarts gets logged to /var/log/messages?

 Some of the information written to a Smarts log file is also sent to the system logger.
-On Solaris, by default, messages sent to the system logger end up in /var/adm/messages (though this is configurable).

 Environment